Federal Way Link Extension

-The Federal Way Link Extension is a planned Link light rail extension of the 1 Line in Seattle, Washington that will travel 7.8 mi south from Angle Lake station to Federal Way, along the west side of Interstate 5.
+The Federal Way Link Extension is a Link light rail extension of the 1 Line in Seattle, Washington that travels 7.8 mi south from Angle Lake station to Federal Way, along the west side of Interstate 5.
 It was approved in 2008, but scaled back in 2010 to terminate at Kent Des Moines station.
 The Star Lake and Federal Way Downtown stations were re-instated in 2016, with the passing of Sound Transit 3.
-The project began construction in 2020 and is scheduled to open on December 6, 2025, at a cost of $2.5 billion.
+The project began construction in 2020 and opened on December 6, 2025, at a cost of $2.5 billion.